ipublikuj/websockets/docs/en/index.md

             httpHost:   localhost
             port:       8080        // Server port.
 On this port the socket server will listen on
             address:    0.0.0.0
-            type:       message     // Here you define type of the server.
-Allowed options are `message` or `wamp`
         routes: []      // Routes definition
         mapping: []     // Controllers mapping
 ```